Personal Health Services

 - No child will be turned away for inability to pay.

-- A new clinic fee schedule was implemented on September 1, 2009.
-Please call for pricing.
+- A new clinic fee schedule was implemented on June 2, 2014.
+Please call for prices.
 We now accept Discover, Mastercard and Visa debit and credit cards in addition to checks and cash.

 - Illinois Public Aid is accepted.